Add nodoc comments for Set methods

 - lib/set.rb (class Set): Add nodoc to internal-use methods.
 Patch by Pete Higgins.
 [Ruby 1.9 - Bug #4665]

 #1 Updated by Loren Segal over 4 years ago

 I noticed that Set#do_with_enum is already marked as private-- most likely so that it does not show up in documentation (at least using the default rdoc arguments).
 Therefore, is :nodoc: really necessary here?
 I point to http://ruby-doc.org/stdlib/libdoc/set/rdoc/classes/Set.html which seems to ignore private methods, including #do_with_enum.

 As far as Set#flatten_merge goes-- perhaps instead of marking it as :nodoc: it should be made private.
 This way it will also be ignored from docs.

 That said-- perhaps the list of undocumented items should be updated to exclude private methods, which are currently already excluded from docs.
 If not, perhaps :nodoc: isn't the right answer and real docs should be added, since :nodoc: doesn't actually add any documentation here, so the change in doc coverage would just be superficial.
 Does anyone object to having docs for the internal methods?
 I wouldn't mind writing something.

-#2 Updated by Pete Higgins about 4 years ago
+#2 Updated by Pete Higgins over 4 years ago